Take a 1-min quiz to get a Weight Loss Plan! Male Female

 • Severe fatigue that impacts your daily life

-• Intense mood changes or depression, particularly around your period
+• Intense mood changes, particularly around your period

 • Menstrual bleeding that lasts longer than a week or is extremely heavy